UCIDataScienceInitiative/IntroR_Workshop/index.md

 ## Base Plotting System - Important Functions

 + plot: usually to make scatter plot
-  + depending on the type of it input, might behave differently
+  + depending on the type of its input, might behave differently

 + lines: to add lines to a plot (ex: to overlay a density on a histogram)